Maternity (Obstetric) Care

 Please Note: Anyone who has recently become pregnant (or is planning to), should start taking Folic Acid 5mg IMMEDIATELY

-You are also advised to stop smoking cigarettes or Marijuana, drinking alcohol or using any other recreational drug (don't wait till your first visit)!
+You are also strongly advised to stop using cigarettes, Marijuana, alcohol or using any other recreational drug (don't wait till your first visit)!

 Please contact the surgery for a list of available Lead Maternity Carers (LMCs) if you

 In general we recommend a specialist obstetrician or an Independent Midwife who is also a Registered Nurse.

 - ❌ Partial antenatal care